In Exercises 9–12, determine whether the sampling method appears ... | Channels for Pearson+

 Sampling Method

-The sampling method refers to the process used to select individuals from a population to participate in a study.
-In this context, the method involves recruiting volunteers through advertisements, which may introduce bias as it relies on self-selection, potentially affecting the representativeness of the sample.
+The sampling method refers to the process used to select individuals from the population to participate in a survey.
+A sound sampling method should ensure that the sample is representative of the entire population, minimizing bias.
+In this case, the method involves self-selection by Internet users, which may not accurately reflect the views of the general population.

 Recommended video: